kamax-matrix/mxisd/README.md

 # Features
 - Single lookup of 3PID (E-mail, phone number, etc.) by the Matrix Client or Homeserver.
 - Bulk lookups when trying to find possible matches within contacts in Android and iOS clients.
-- Bind of 3PID by a Matrix user within a Matrix client.
+- Bind of 3PID by a Matrix user within a Matrix client - See [documentation](docs/sessions/3pid.md)
 - Support of invitation to rooms by e-mail with e-mail notification to invitee.
 - Authentication support in [synapse](https://github.com/matrix-org/synapse) via the [REST auth module](https://github.com/kamax-io/matrix-synapse-rest-auth).